thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-29.md

 ## Comments and Comparanda

 For a discussion of early core-formed alabastra, see {% cat '2003.180' %}.
 This object belongs to the third group of core-formed vessels, which appears between the second century BCE and the early first century CE; the centers of production seem to have been in Cyprus and on the Phoenician coast.
-It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ([[Harden 1981]], pp. 123–141; [[Grose 1989]], pp. 122–125).
-For the classification of this particular alabastron compare [[Grose 1989]], class III:E, alabastron form III:4: p.
+It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ({% cite 'Harden 1981' %}, pp. 123–141; {% cite 'Grose 1989' %}, pp. 122–125).
+For the classification of this particular alabastron compare {% cite 'Grose 1989' %}, class III:E, alabastron form III:4: p.
 168, no. 165, which has a much more acute angle turning to the bottom.
-Cf. [[Fossing 1940]], p.
-112, fig. 84, spotted by Axel von Saldern ([[von Saldern 1974]], no. 191), who also notes that this vessel (2003.194) does not have the unusually elongated shape, but is greatly expanded below the middle of the body.
+Cf. {% cite 'Fossing 1940' %}, p.
+112, fig. 84, spotted by Axel von Saldern ({% cite 'von Saldern 1974' %}, no. 191), who also notes that this vessel (2003.194) does not have the unusually elongated shape, but is greatly expanded below the middle of the body.

 ## Provenance